Extract Salesforce Data into Tableau CRM

 - Click Create Dataset.
 If all goes well, you see a notification that the dataset has been queued to be created.
-Behind the scenes, Analytics runs the dataflow to create the dataset.
+Behind the scenes, Tableau CRM runs the dataflow to create the dataset.

-- Click the Go to the data monitor link and let’s see how the dataflow is doing.
+- Click the gear icon ( ), then Data Manager, and let’s see how the dataflow is doing.

 Monitor the Dataflow and Verify the New Dataset